ashutoshmjain/gita/src/how.md

 The first section is a historical narrative.
 It discovers a period five to seven thousand years back - around the city of `Mathura`.
 It ventures into the time when we first adopted written word as primary medium of information storage.

 Text was a profound discovery.
-With it, we learnt to send information to distant places in space and time. `Gita` is the first written message preserved for the future generations.
+With it, we learnt to send information to distant places - in both space and time. `Gita` is the first written message preserved for the future generations.
 The carrier narrative `Mahabharata` went through multiple iterations for around six hundred years - but `Gita` stayed immutable.
-The reason is simple - the truth is immutable.
+The reason is simple - there is only one version of truth.

 `Gita` underscores `Karm yoga` (work protocol) as a path to gradually accumulate value ( `Daivvy Sampad`) and finally be one with the most valuable - one immutable and inexpressible knowledge.
 Despite thousands of elaborate attempts to decipher, it stays a mystery as to how someone could comprehend a message so pristine - unless it was a divine intervention -> hence the name gods' song !